top of page

 logo.png

-São Paulo - SP • September/2022
+Sao Paulo - SP • September /2022

-Curator: Heloisa Strobel
+Curated by: Heloisa Strobel

 Heloisa Strobel - curator

-In August 2021 I read the news about the Capanema Palace being featured in a list among the possible properties to be sold by the federal government, during the term of Jair Bolsonaro.
-I reflected on everything that this building and the works inside it represent for our culture.I didn't have the pleasure of visiting it before it closed for renovations, I just visited its surroundings, in the silence of a sunny Sunday morning.
-I contemplated the impeccable modernist architecture from afar and, through the holes in the siding that surrounds the building, I saw the fresco by Portinari, I immersed myself in the mixture of blue tones.
-I also saw fragments of Burle Marx's gardens in intense green.Through the research for this exhibition, I imagined a visit to the palace, in 1945, when an entire idealization of the future and the utopia of a modern Brazil was inaugurated and materialized.
-And now, a year after reading the news, I present tapestries that represent not only an imaginary visit to the palace, but also to my inner universe.
-A sunny visit, like that Sunday morning.In pursuit of the sun, given the current socio-economic turbulence and the cloudy days of life, the works woven here are a tribute to this iconic building of Brazilian modernism, to all the people who were part of its conception and to the Brazilian people.
+In August 2021, I read the news about the Capanema Palace being listed among the properties that the federal government could sell during Jair Bolsonaro's term.
+I reflected on everything that this building and the works inside it represent for our culture.
+I didn't have the pleasure of visiting it before it was closed for renovations; I only visited its surroundings, in the silence of a sunny Sunday morning.
+I contemplated the impeccable modernist architecture from afar and, through the holes in the fence that surrounds the building, I saw the fresco by Portinari, immersed in the mix of blue tones.
+I also saw fragments of Burle Marx's gardens in intense greens.
+Through the research for this exhibition, I imagined a visit to the palace in 1945, when it was inaugurated and an entire idealization of the future and the utopia of a modern Brazil came to fruition.
+And now, a year after reading the news, I present tapestries that represent not only an imaginary visit to the palace, but also my inner universe.
+A sunny visit, like that Sunday morning.
+In search of sunshine, in the face of the current socioeconomic turbulence and the cloudy days of life, the works woven here are a tribute to this iconic building of Brazilian modernism, to all the people who were part of its conception and to the Brazilian people.
 Our cultural history is not for sale and will not be silenced.

 Raphael Dias, 2022.